|The Frankfurt-Tipp rating:|

 Isabelle (Isabelle Huppert) and Gérard (Gérard Depardieu) were once happily married.
-But that's long gone.
-They have long since gone their separate ways and are now only connected by their son Michael.
+But that is long gone.
+They have long since gone their separate ways, connected only by their shared son Michael.
 But now Michael is dead.
-He took his own life when he was only 31 years old.
-His last wish to his parents was that they should meet at a certain time in Death Valley and visit different stations there in the course of a week.
-Driven by a mixture of anger, incomprehension and grief, the two of them embark on the absurd program their son designed for them.
-But will this week really bring them something like salvation?
+At only 31 years old, he took his own life.
+His last wish to his parents was for them to meet in Death Valley at a specific time and visit various stations there over the course of a week.
+Driven by a mixture of anger, incomprehension and grief, the two agree to the absurd program their son has designed for them.
+But will this week actually bring them anything like redemption?

 Valley of Love is an art film.
 This is clear from the minute-long shot that shows Isabelle walking around the hotel grounds.
 Where one is quickly tempted to say boredom, some viewers just see great cinematic art.
 And it is precisely for such arthouse lovers that this drama about coming to terms with grief, letting go and forgiveness is made.
 Director Guillaume Nicloux deliberately brushes his production against the mainstream.
 He takes any form of pace out of all scenes so that the audience feels the inertia that is virtually forced upon the protagonists by the extreme heat in Death Valley.
 At the same time, it also creates the impression of a certain paralysis that Isabelle and Gérard have felt since their son's suicide.
 In this respect, the pace of the film is exhausting, but absolutely appropriate to the story.